NC3-LU/cases_web/_knowhow/glossary/DRP.markdown

 Overall, the implementation of a recovery plan is based on 12 key points.

-## 12 key points for a successful DRP
+<h3 class="titre-page" id="12-key-points-for-a-successful-drp">12 key points for a successful DRP</h3>

 ### 1. Inventory of IT assets
 Any asset that is part of the infrastructure’s IT system must be clearly identified and listed in a Configuration Management DataBase (CMDB).